-[NOTE: Items in red are changes made during the EPC process.
+[NOTE: Items in red are changes made at EPC.
 Those followed by a number in brackets are Conditions of Approval added during the EPC hearing Feburary 14, 2014.
-Changes in blue indicate new recommendations from staff.]
+Changes in blue are changes recommended at LUPZ.
+Changes in green are subsequent changes proposed for Council approval.]